Women in baseball: Broadcasting

 In 1989, NBC's Gayle Gardner became the first woman to regularly host Major League Baseball games for a major television network.
-In 1990, CBS Sports' Lesley Visser became the first woman to cover the World Series, serving as their lead field reporter.
-In addition to working the World Series from 1990–1993 for CBS, Visser covered the 1995 World Series for ABC Sports via The Baseball Network.

-On August 3, 1993, Gayle Gardner became the first woman to do television play-by-play for a Major League Baseball game.
-It was the Colorado Rockies vs. Cincinnati Reds on KWGN-TV in Denver.
-Also in 1993, CBS' Andrea Joyce became the first woman to co-host the network television coverage of the World Series.
-Joyce co-hosted that particular World Series with Pat O'Brien.
+In 1990, Lesley Visser became the first woman to cover the World Series.
+On August 3, 1993, Gardner became the first woman to do televised play-by-play of a baseball game when she called a game between the Colorado Rockies and Cincinnati Reds.
+That same year, CBS's Andrea Joyce became the first woman to co-host the network television coverage of the World Series.
+She co-hosted that World Series with Pat O'Brien.
 In 1995, NBC's Hannah Storm not only became the first woman to serve as solo host a World Series game, but also the first woman to preside over the World Series Trophy presentation.

 In 2009, New York Yankees broadcaster Suzyn Waldman became the first woman to work a World Series game from the broadcast booth.

-On July 2, 2015, Jenny Cavnar became the first woman to provide analysis for a series of National League games in the radio booth, filling in on KOA for the Colorado Rockies vs Arizona Diamondbacks.
-Cavnar would also become the fill-in play-by-play voice for the Colorado Rockies on April 23, 2018, when she stepped in the booth to call the San Diego Padres at Colorado Rockies.
+On July 2, 2015, Jenny Cavnar became the first woman to provide analysis for a series of National League games in the radio booth, filling in on KOA for a Colorado Rockies game.
+(Cavnar was the fill-in play-by-play voice for the Colorado Rockies on April 23, 2018, when she stepped in the booth to call a game against the San Diego Padres.)
 On August 24, 2015, Jessica Mendoza was the first female analyst for a Major League Baseball game in the history of ESPN, during a game between the St. Louis Cardinals and the Arizona Diamondbacks.
-John Kruk, Dan Shulman and Jessica Mendoza called the 2015 American League Wild Card Game on October 6, and Mendoza thus became the first female analyst in MLB postseason history.
+John Kruk, Dan Shulman, and Mendoza called the 2015 American League Wild Card Game on October 6, and Mendoza thus became the first female analyst in MLB postseason history.
+In 2019, Melanie Newman joined Suzie Cool as part of the first all-female broadcast team in professional baseball when she served as play-by-play broadcaster for the Salem Red Sox.
 In October 2020 Mendoza became the first female World Series analyst on any national broadcast platform; she was on ESPN's radio platform.

-On July 20, 2021, MLB produced its first-ever all-female broadcast of a game between the Baltimore Orioles and Tampa Bay Rays.
-The game was called by Melanie Newman, MLB.com writer Sarah Langs, and Alanna Rizzo.
-Heidi Watney and Lauren Gardner hosted the pregame and postgame shows.
-The game was broadcast live on YouTube.
-ESPN would do the same on September 29, 2021, with Newman and Mendoza calling a game between the San Diego Padres and Los Angeles Dodgers.
+In 2021, an all-female broadcast crew called a Major League Baseball game for the first time; specifically, Sarah Langs Heidi Watney, Lauren Gardner, Melanie Newman and Alanna Rizzo, called a YouTube Game of the Week featuring the Baltimore Orioles and Tampa Bay Rays at Tropicana Field.
+Before the 2024 season, the Oakland Athletics hired Jenny Cavnar as their full-time play-by-play announcer, making her the first female primary play-by-play announcer in MLB history.
+On May 13, 2024, in a game between the Oakland Athletics and the Houston Astros, Cavnar and Julia Morales became the first two women to do the play-by-play on television for the same MLB game.
+On August 26, 2024, Rylee Pay and Emma Tiedemann became the first pair of women to call a Boston Red Sox game.